What Is The Internet? Partial Connectivity in the Internet Core: Applying These Tools

 \textbf{Secession and Sovereignty:} The U.S.~\cite{cybersecurity_act_2010}, China~\cite{Anonymous12a,Anonymous14a}, and Russia~\cite{russian_internet} have all proposed unplugging from the Internet.
 Egypt did in 2011~\cite{Cowie11a}, and several countries have during exams~\cite{Gibbs16a,Dhaka18a,Henley18a,Economist18a}.
 When the Internet partitions, which part is still ``the Internet's core''?
 Departure of a ISP or small country do not change the Internet's core much, but what if a large country, or group of countries, leave together?

 Our definition resolves this question, defining the Internet's core from reachability of the majority of the active, public IP addresses (\autoref{sec:definition}).
 Requiring a majority uniquely provides an unambiguous, externally evaluable test for the Internet's core that allows one possible answer (the partition with more than 50\%).
-In \autoref{sec:internet_partition} we discuss the corollary: creation of multiple partitions can end the Internet if none retain a majority.
+In \autoref{sec:internet_partition} we discuss the corollary: the internet can end, turning into multiple partitions, if none retain a majority.
 (A plurality is insufficient.)

 \textbf{Sanction:} An opposite of secession is expulsion.
 Economic sanctions are one method of asserting international influence, and events such as the 2022 war in Ukrainian prompted several large ISPs to discontinue service to Russia~\cite{Reuters22a}.
-De-peering does not affect reachability for ISPs that purchase transit, but Tier-1 ISPs that do not see a peninsula.
-Based on \autoref{sec:internet_partition}, de-peering (without transit) by no single country will eject another country from the Internet's core.
-However, a coalition of multiple countries could leave the target unreachable from more than half the address space, therefore ejecting them the Internet's core.
+De-peering does not affect reachability for ISPs that purchase transit, but Tier-1 ISPs that de-peer create peninsulas for their users.
+As described below in \autoref{sec:internet_partition}, \emph{no single country can eject another by de-peering with it}.
+However, a coalition of multiple countries could de-peer and eject a country from the Internet's core if they, together, control more than half of the address space.

 \textbf{Repurposing Addresses:} Given full allocation of IPv4, multiple parties proposed re-purposing currently allocated or reserved IPv4 space, such 0/8 (``this'' network), 127/8 (loopback), and 240/4 (reserved)~\cite{Fuller08a}.
 New use of these long-reserved addresses is challenged by assumptions in widely-deployed, difficult to change, existing software and hardware.
 Our definition demonstrates that an RFC re-assigning this space for public traffic cannot make it a truly effective part of the Internet core until implementations used by a majority of active addresses can route to it.